dfsp-spirit/qmapc/README.md

    qmapc was written by Tim Schaefer, http://rcmd.org/ts/

-   For license info, see the LICENSE file.
+   qmapc is free software, published under the GPL license, version 2.
+For detailed license info, see the LICENSE file.

 ## Usage